NyteshadeXT/PF2e-Core-Vault/3-Rules/Bestiaries/Bestiary 3/Ledalusca.md

     desc: "`pf2:1` Ice Shard +9 (deadly d6, thrown 20 ft.)\n__Damage__  1d6 + 4 piercing 1d4 cold"

   - name: "Freeze Shell"
     desc: "`pf2:1` (cold,manipulate) The ledalusca freezes their surface into a translucent, faintly colored ice sculpture matching the mirror image of a Medium creature or object they have seen before.
-While in this form, instead of a wave, they have the following Strike:\n**Melee** `pf2:1` ice shell +10/+5/+0, **Damage** 1d4 cold damage\nThe physical damage is a type that matches the new shape of the ledalusca's frozen shell.
+While in this form, instead of a wave, they have the following Strike:\n\n**Melee** `pf2:1` ice shell +10/+5/+0, **Damage** 1d4 cold damage\n\nThe physical damage is a type that matches the new shape of the ledalusca's frozen shell.
 The ledalusca can revert to their liquid form by taking this action again."

   - name: "Hold Still"
     desc: "`pf2:1` (concentrate) Until the next time they act, the ledaluca appears to be either an ice sculpture (if under the effects of Freeze Shell) or a pool of still water (if not).
 They have an automatic result of 28 on Deception checks and DCs to pass as what they appear to be."